GogoingZX/GogoingZX/README.md

 # About Me
 Hi there, I'm GogoingZX! 👋

 I'm a passionate learner with a keen interest in data, technology and finance.
-I'm currently exploring the world of Python, Spark, JavaScript, D3js... with an eye towards using these tools to build data-driven solutions that address real-world challenges.
+I'm currently exploring the world of **Math, Python, Spark, JavaScript...** with an eye towards using these tools to build data-driven solutions that address real-world challenges.

 I'm constantly seeking out new challenges and learning opportunities.
 Whether it's working on a personal project or collaborating with others, I enjoy pushing myself to grow and develop new skills.